julia-/portfolio-ca/README.md

 I would like to look at other possibilities for displaying the images as I feel the images are somewhat washed out which takes away from the impact from the project.

+Due to time constraints, I was unable to achieve the layout I had designed without impacting the layout for the site.

 ### Colour scheme
 #### Restrictive colour scheme